nandanaap/room-allotment-and-booking/README.md

 to check for the room status as well.
 The room spaces are made to be customisable and can be chosen according to needs and purpose Required Features needed in the system.
+@octocat :+1: Easy to use and understand! :shipit:
 ### Scheduling capabilities:
 1. Display day date time
 2. Book a room